 The safety of the FiR 1 research reactor was reviewed in the context of the renewal of the operating licence in 1999.
-The new licence is valid until the end of 2011.
+The present licence is valid until the end of 2011 and licence application for renewal of the operation licence was submitted to the Government in 2010.
 The safety of the FiR 1 reactor is continuously reviewed by means of STUK's periodic inspection programme and other regulatory control measures.
 Under the terms of reference of INFCIRC/18/Rev.1, an IAEA team last visited Finland in 1999 (INSARR mission) for evaluating the nuclear safety and radiation protection at the FiR 1.